 In case we compare conventional (regular) and AI programming, the differences will look the following way:

 Generally speaking, with AI we are not developing a system but training, giving feedback and supervising an AI-powered solution.

-Another of the problems of artificial intelligence development is hiding in its experimental nature.
+Artificial intelligence advancements are flourishing, as well as its problems.
+For example, artificial intelligence development is hiding in its experimental nature.
 It is difficult to say how much of an improvement it may bring to a project.
 Therefore it is almost impossible to predict ROI.
 This makes it really hard to get everyone to understand the whole concept.
 One thing that is necessary to optimize the result is a skilled team that can write or adapt publicly available algorithms, select the right algorithm for the desired result and combine algorithms as needed to optimize the result.

 AI is a robust tool poised to revolutionize the world we live in.
 There’s plenty of innovative solutions AI has brought so far, some are yet to come.
 Today, AI technology helps a great number of companies meet their needs and stand out from the crowd on the competitive market.
 But it’s no news that there are benefits and dark sides to every disruptive technology, and AI is no exception to this rule.
 The important thing for every company is to address challenges and make sure that they can take full advantage of the benefits while minimizing the tradeoffs that may impose artificial intelligence problems.